 Through close collaboration with Network Rail, design delivery timescales were shortened to enable the renewal to go ahead.

-The PWAY and signalling team rose to the challenge and the project was successfully commissioned during a 61 hour period whcih feel over Christmas 2018.
+The PWAY and signalling team rose to the challenge and the project was successfully commissioned during a 61 hour period which fell over Christmas 2018.

 The existing crossing decks for Three Horse Shoes No.1 and Three Horse Shoes No.2 were renewed with STRAIL style rubber crossing deck that covers the full crossing.
 New cill beams, tarmacking and road lining were also undertaken.

 " This project would never have been commissioned if it wasn’t for the close co-operation of all parties across the board.
 The good working relationships, especially with the Network Rail engineers enable this project to be delivered safely and on time.
 "Contracts Manager Kier